+University's regulation.

 Name Signature

 Date

-Additional accountability statement where work has been previously submitted
+Additional accountability statement who submitted ere work has been previously

-I have set out in an attached statement the details regarding the circumstances under which this paper or parts thereof has been previously submitted.
+I have set out in an attached statem circumstances under which this paper or pasubmitted.

-I have received written permission from my Supervisor/Lecturer/Instructor regarding the submission of this paper and I have attached a copy of that written permission to this statement.
+I have received written permission from m regarding the submission of this paper and written permission to this statement.

-I hereby declare that the submission of this paper is in keeping with the permission granted.
+I hereby declare that the submission of the permission granted. nis paper is in keeping with the

 Name Signature

 Date